ninnion/Sentiment-Analysis/README.md

 - `set_rules`: This function defines the rules on which tweets to pull from the API, by sending the search term (e.g. "bitcoin") to the API.
 - `get_stream`: This function starts the Twitter stream and the tweets are being collected, analyzed and displayed.

-#### 2. Analysis of the collected tweets and allocation of a sentiment score between -1.00 (strong negative sentiment) and 1.00 (strong positive sentiment).
+#### 2. Analysis of the collected tweets

-With the help of the [Vader lexicon](https://github.com/cjhutto/vaderSentiment), which is additionally updated with manually classified financial terms from the Loughran-McDonald sentiment [word list](https://sraf.nd.edu/textual-analysis/resources/#Master%20Dictionary), the streamed tweets are being analyzed.
+With the help of the [Vader lexicon](https://github.com/cjhutto/vaderSentiment), which is additionally updated with manually classified financial terms from the Loughran-McDonald sentiment [word list](https://sraf.nd.edu/textual-analysis/resources/#Master%20Dictionary), the streamed tweets are being analyzed and assigned a sentiment score between -1.00 (strong negative sentiment) and 1.00 (strong positive sentiment).

 Quick note about the Loughran-McDonald sentiment word lists:
 - Developed word lists to be used for financial content analysis